Run Fast. Eat Slow. Cookbook: NOT Just for Athletes

 1 – The recipes fit perfectly with our whole-foods way of eating.

 I am not a novice in the kitchen, but I’m no gourmet cook, either.
 Of the 24 recipes I’ve tried (so far!), most are relatively simple to make, and the prep work usually takes 30 minutes or less.
-God bless you if you have tons of time (and patience) to spend in the kitchen.
+God bless you if you have LOTS of time (and patience) to spend in the kitchen.
 I don’t!

-3 – They are absolutely delicious!
+3 – They are delicious!

 I’ve bought several cookbooks over the years, but never have I found such a treasure trove of fantastic recipes in one book.
 Almost EVERY recipe I’ve made has turned out good, and in most cases, unbelievably delicious!